ROCm/hipBLAS/docs/deprecation.rst

 Announced in hipBLAS 0.49
 *************************

-Inplace hipblasXtrmm will be replaced with out of place hipblasXtrmm
+Inplace hipblasXtrmm will be replaced with out-of-place hipblasXtrmm
 ====================================================================

 The hipblasXtrmm API, along with batched versions, will be changing in hipBLAS 1.0